nus-cs1010/2425-s1/docs/about.md

 There are two types of assessment, formative and summative assessments.

 Formative assessments in CS1010 include past-year questions, problem sets, programming exercises, and online quizzes.
-They carry little weight (10%) and are meant to help students self-diagnose and improve their problem-solving ability, programming skills, and understanding of the concepts taught in class.
+They carry little or no weight, and are meant to help students self-diagnose and improve their problem-solving ability, programming skills, and understanding of the concepts taught in class.
 They are also meant to make students think deeper about the lessons, apply what they learn, and gain experience and confidence in their problem-solving/programming ability.
-Despite the smaller weightage, we expect that students spend most of their time on formative assessments.
+Despite the smaller total weightage (10%), we expect that students spend most of their time on formative assessments.

 The summative assessments, on the other hand, are meant to evaluate student learning.
 These include two written assessments (the midterm and the final exam) and three practical exams.
 These are high-stakes assessments carrying 90% of the total weights.

 -   **Problem Sets**: At the end of some lesson units, we will provide some exercise questions to make students reflect and practice applying what they have learned in the corresponding unit.
 These questions are not graded.
 There is no need to submit answers for grading.
 They will be discussed and presented during the tutorial sessions.
--   Past Year Test Papers: Past year test papers are made available for practice.
+-   **Past Year Test Papers**: Past year test papers are made available for practice.
 These are not graded.
 There is no need to submit answers for grading.
 Selected questions may be discussed during class.
 They can be discussed on Piazza.
 -   **Quizzes**: The online quizzes are released every week after the lecture (Monday, 6 PM) and are due two days later (Wednesday, 11:59 PM).
 The quizzes are more tightly coupled to the content of the weekly lectures and are meant to help students self-diagnose their understanding of what is taught for that week.
 You may attempt the quizzes an unlimited number of times.
 We will consider only your highest score.
 -   **Programming Exercises**: These are programming questions of various difficulty levels that are critical for students to solve, to gain experience, skills, and confidence in solving computational problems with C. Typically students spend more than half of their time in CS1010 on solving these programming exercises.
 Students should submit them on time to get feedback from their lab tutors.
 More [details about programming exercises](guides/exercises.md) can be found in the handbook.
 -   **Practical Exams**: Students will be given programming questions to solve within a limited time frame, in an examination setting in SoC computer labs.
 This is usually held during the evening or on a Saturday.